 Experiencing ghosting in a relationship is a tough pill to swallow.
 Their radio silence after having walked a path together leaves you stranded in a maze of unanswered questions and emotions.

-But even amid the confusion and pain, there’s a path to healing and growth.
-Ghosting is a common phenomenon in modern romantic relationships, but it doesn’t define your worth or your ability to find genuine connections in the future.
+But amid the confusion and pain, there’s a path to healing and growth.
+Ghosting is a common phenomenon in modern romantic relationships, but you don’t need to let it define your worth or your ability to find genuine connections in the future.

 Getting over someone who ghosted you can be a real challenge.
 So today, we will discuss the best ways to heal from ghosting and transform this painful experience into an opportunity for personal growth.